 Physical Education is an integral part of life at St Michael’s Infant School.
 Children are naturally full of energy and we aim to take this and develop it to give them a life-long love of being physical and living a healthy lifestyle.

 We believe that physical education is more than just a few hours a week of taught lessons.
 Being physical and healthy impacts on many areas of the academic curriculum and on school life in general.
-By developing good physical wellbeing, we find that our children are more focused for learning with increased stamina and resilience.
+By developing good physical wellbeing, we find that our children are more focused for learning with increased stamina, perseverance and resilience.
 It also has a positive impact on their mental and emotional health.
 We are an inclusive school and all children are given opportunities to participate at their own level in every physical activity.

 The children are given many opportunities each day to be physical.